clhenrick/web_101_lessons/day_05/web_day_05.md

 - __warning:__ floats are slowing becoming less frequently used today as we have the option of using `display: inline-block` which makes positioning easier.
 We also have a technique called [flex box](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes) but this has more limited browser support.

 - state types of float: `float: left / right / none`
+- can float non-images but must specify a width.
 - other important properties of floats to mention:
   - floated elements stack up to parent edge, then move down to next available edge
   - if floated elements are a different height then the next shorter element will float against a taller element when moving down.